 It is helpful if you have a few career ideas in mind before choosing subjects.
 If you are uncertain about this at present, then select subjects that will keep several career options open to you.
 Your school Careers Advisor or Pathway Planning Officer will be able to help get you started.

 To ensure that you pick the right subjects for you, you should investigate the various pathways you can take to get a job in the occupational areas in which you are interested.
-Once you know about the different pathways you can select the most appropriate one for you; the following sites may assist you: My future and Australian Government job guide.
+Once you know about the different pathways you can select the most appropriate one for you; the following sites may assist you: My future and Good Careers Guide.

 Check out each subject fully